FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Characterization.md

 # Characterization

 Previously, we discussed how with feedforward, we could make our various systems perform better by using normal feedforward or arbitrary feedforward.
 However, we only discussed how we could calculate these values empirically.
-Fortunately, there are tools out there to actually **characterize** our motors and subsystems, allowing us to determines appropriate values to directly solve for these relationships.
+Fortunately, there are tools out there to actually **characterize** our motors and subsystems, allowing us to determine appropriate values to directly solve for these relationships.
 WPILib fortunately provides us with a suite of tools to allow us to perform these things.

 The basic idea is that you have to run a tool that will test the robot and generate the parameters that characterize the system you are working with.
 Then, you can plug these parameters into various classes in WPILib to generate feedforward controllers.
 Finally, you can then query these controllers with desired velocity and acceleration values, which will then give you the appropriate motor value to do so.